 A slightly sweeter take on the beautifully bitter and legendary cocktail.

 Count Camillo Negroni had a favorite cocktail and a favorite watering hole in which to enjoy it.
-The year was 1919 and the place was Florence, Italy.
-Count Negroni would frequent Caffe Casoni where he would enjoy his preferred tipple, the Americano.
-A light and bitter bubbly libation, the Americano was a simple and tasty affair, comprised of sweet vermouth, Campari and topped with club soda over ice.
+The year was 1919, and the place was Florence, Italy.
+Count Negroni would frequent Caffè Casoni, where he would enjoy his preferred tipple, the Americano.
+A light and bitter libation, the Americano was a simple and tasty affair, comprised of sweet vermouth and Campari, topped with club soda over ice.

-Fosco Scarselli, the bartender at Caffe Casoni, was charged by the Count to make his favorite cocktail more robust.
-He required more kick, more strength; he required more booze.
-So Scarselli got to work and quickly discovered the spirit that brought this new and soon to be legendary cocktail together… gin.
+Fosco Scarselli, the bartender at Caffè Casoni, was charged by the Count to make his favorite cocktail more robust.
+So Scarselli got to work and quickly discovered the spirit that brought this new and soon-to-be legendary cocktail together: gin.

 If the Campari in this beverage is a little too much for you, then the cocktail we’ll be making today might be what you’re looking for.
-A close cousin to Campari, Aperol is a little sweeter and brighter, both in taste, color and alcohol.
-Using this in your next Negroni might even open your tastebuds up to the joys of the original.
+A close cousin to Campari, Aperol is a little sweeter and brighter, in taste, color, and alcohol.
+Using this in your next Negroni might even open your taste buds up to the joys of the original.

 What is Aperol?

-What is the Best Alcohol to Use in a Aperol Negroni?
+What is the best alcohol to use in an Aperol Negroni?

 Ingredients